cybersokari/allure-report-deployer/README.md

       WEBSITE_ID: your-site-id # Assign an ID to your Allure report website
       WEBSITE_EXPIRES: 2d # Duration of availability.
 1-30 days
       STORAGE_BUCKET: your-storage-bucket # Google Cloud storage bucket
+      PREFIX: project-123 # A path in your storage bucket (Optional)
       KEEP_HISTORY: true # Default is true when STORAGE_BUCKET is provided
       KEEP_RESULTS: false # Default is false
       WATCH_MODE: true